-Recently, we tested the Brooks Divide 3 on two different trails – the Rocky Ridge Trail and the Boulder Creek Path – for a total of 50 miles.
+Recently, we tested the Brooks Divide 3 on two different technical trails – the Rocky Ridge Trail and the Boulder Creek Path – for a total of 50 miles.

 Our Verdict